craftercms/docs/source/by-role/system-admin/installation-and-configuration/authoring/setup-authoring-using-aws-ami.rst

 From here you can create sites, administer users/group and manage your admin user's account settings.

-Follow this guide to create your first website or headless CMS project: :ref:`newIa-your-first-editorial-project`
+Follow this guide to create your first website or headless CMS project: :ref:`your-first-editorial-project`

-Follow this guide to setup a Delivery instance of CrafterCMS on AWS: :ref:`newIa-setup-delivery-using-aws-ami`
+Follow this guide to setup a Delivery instance of CrafterCMS on AWS: :ref:`setup-delivery-using-aws-ami`